cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/tf_start/tf_marketplace.md

 +++

-title = "Get Terraform Blueprints from the Marketplace" description = "Get Terraform based blueprints from the marketplace" weight = 28 alwaysopen = false
+title = "Get Terraform Blueprints from the Marketplace" description = "Get Terraform-based blueprints from the marketplace" weight = 28 alwaysopen = false
 +++

-Getting Started guide to uploading and deploying Terraform based blueprints from the marketplace.
+Getting Started guide to uploading and deploying Terraform-based blueprints from the marketplace.

 This getting started guide introduces you to uploading and deploying Terraform-based blueprints from the {{< param company_name >}} Marketplace.